Board of Selectmen 2026

 603-485-4276

-2025 Board of Selectmen
+2026 Board of Selectmen

-As of the March 10, 2020 election, the Board of Selectmen (BOS) consists of five residents who are elected to administer public affairs for the town.
+The Board of Selectmen (BOS) consists of five residents who are elected to administer public affairs for the town.
 The board is the typical governing entity of small New England towns.
 The Selectmen do not have governing authority over the School Board or the Sewer Commission.

 Selectmen are elected for a three-year term with terms of office staggered so that only one selectman's term expires each year.